aahmadsaleem95/daily-dev-drills/README.md

 # daily-dev-drills

 This repository will contain interview question of scripting languages and other programming things.
+Mostly related to web related.